It gives them something to experience

 “I’ve loved you ever since I’ve known you, Jo, couldn’t help it, you’ve been so good to me.
 I’ve tried to show it, but you wouldn’t let me; now I’m going to make you hear, and give me an answer, for I can’t go on so any longer.”

-If you’ve realized you needed to put your audience first the next time you develop content, ask yourself these questions: “What do I want to achieve with this content?
+If you’ve realized you need to put your audience first the next time you develop content, ask yourself these questions: “What do I want to achieve with this content?
 What is the purpose?”, “Am I using language that my audience could easily understand?”, “Am I reaching them through the right platform?”, “Will my content help my audience in any way?” or “Why would people care about this story?”

 The relationship between storytelling and the audience is a huge topic, and we’ve only just scratched the surface here.
 But just remember: When you care about your audience, you’d have a better chance of truly connecting with them.